Mayank0875/DSA-Problem/Company Based/Flipkart/The Alchemist's Potions/problem.md

 ## Description

-In a prestigious magic academy, young apprentices are waiting in a queue to collect their daily mana potions.
+In a prestigious academy, young apprentices are waiting in a queue to collect their daily mana potions.
 There are two types of potions available: **Fire Potions** (represented by `0`) and **Ice Potions** (represented by `1`).
 Each apprentice has a specific affinity and will only accept one type of potion.

 The potions are prepared in a **stack**, meaning only the top potion is accessible at any time.
 The distribution process works as follows:
 1. If the apprentice at the front of the queue prefers the potion currently on top of the stack, they take it and leave the queue.